connor11528/cs-fundamentals/README.md

 - Joel On Software, The Guerrilla Guide to Interviewing (version 3.0): https://www.joelonsoftware.com/2006/10/25/the-guerrilla-guide-to-interviewing-version-30/

 - Coding Interview Tips, How to get better at technical interviews without practicing: https://www.interviewcake.com/coding-interview-tips

+- Best engineer resume template: https://notes.breakoutlist.com/best-engineer-resume-template-uses-latex-14380b4a239f

+- Guide to interviewing your future manager before deciding where to work: https://notes.breakoutlist.com/guide-to-interviewing-your-future-manager-before-deciding-where-to-work-3b2eb3326793

+What type of company/opportunity is right for you? use charlie munger’s rules (warren buffett’s partner)

+ 1) Don’t sell anything you wouldn’t buy yourself
+ 2) Don’t work for anyone you don’t respect and admire
+ 3) Work only with people you enjoy